 Additional information relating to stock options is as follows:

-The weighted average grant date fair values of restricted stock units granted during 2015, 2014 and 2013 are as follows:
+The weighted average grant date fair values of performance-based and time-based restricted stock units granted during 2019, 2018 and 2017 are as follows:

 During 2019, 2018 and 2017, the CMD Committee approved awards of performance-based restricted stock units to certain senior executives of the Company.
 Each award reflects a target number of shares (“Target Shares”) that may be issued to the award recipient.
 These awards may be earned upon the completion of three-year performance periods ending January 29, 2022, January 30, 2021 and February 1, 2020, respectively.
 Whether units are earned at the end of the performance period will be determined based on the achievement of certain performance objectives over the performance period.
 The performance objectives include achieving an EBITDA as a percent to sales ratio, owned plus licensed comparable sales growth and a return on invested capital ratio.
 The performance-based restricted stock units also include a performance objective relating to relative total shareholder return (“TSR”).
 Relative TSR reflects the change in the value of the Company’s common stock over the performance period in relation to the change in the value of the common stock of an executive compensation peer group over the performance period, assuming the reinvestment of dividends.
 Depending on the results achieved during the three-year performance periods, the actual number of shares that a grant recipient receives at the end of the period may range from 0% to 200% of the Target Shares granted.